Davi-S/caad-erp/examples/02_credit_workflow.md

 # 02 Credit Workflow

 Follow this sequence to handle a sale on credit through settlement.
-Replace `/path/to/config.ini` and `<TRANSACTION_ID>` with values from your own ledger.
+Replace `<TRANSACTION_ID>` with values from your own ledger.

 1. Record the credit sale.
 Revenue stays at zero until the payment arrives.